microsoft/microcode/docs/robot.md

 On the robot micro:bit,

 -   Reset the robot micro:bit and note the radio group,
--   If you need to change the group number, press button A or B to select another radio group.
+-   If you need to change the group number, press button `A+B` to enter the configuration mode until your see `RADIO ...` message.
+-   Press `A` or `B` to increase or decrease the radio group.

 The radio group is stored in the flash of the micro:bit and will be used every time the robot is reset.
 (However, it will be erased if you download another .hex file).

 On the microcode side,